orbitalquark/textadept/README.md

 Your [donation][] or purchase of the [book][] helps fund Textadept's continuous development.

 Textadept is [open source][].
 Feel free to discuss features, report bugs, and submit patches.
-You can also contact me personally (orbitalquark.att.triplequasar.com).
+You can also contact me personally (orbitalquark att triplequasar.com).

 [donation]: https://gum.co/textadept
 [book]: https://orbitalquark.github.io/textadept/book.html